MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-paypal-payments-standard.md

 ---
-title: Using the PayPal Payments Standard Extension | Microsoft Docs
+title: Using the PayPal Payments Standard Extension
 description: Describes how to use the extension to enable customers to make payments with PayPal.
 services: project-madeira
 documentationcenter: ''